An office relocation is an exciting experience!

 Completing a storage audit will map out a landscape of your data and storage, what you have and what you really need.
 You never know it might save on the amount of space you need.

-4. Space Planning
+4. Plan your Office Space

 As the modern day workplace design evolves and becomes more agile, you should consider your workplace space and how you really use it.
 A space audit can provide you with clear calculations on what space you have available and how you can really utilise it.